It’s well known that Perth is the world’s most isolated city.

 Closer to town, Swan Valley (in the Hills) is home to locally owned-and-loved Houghton Wines.

-Hiring a campervan in Perth is a popular mode of travel for travellers – particularly one-way drives, and then flying home.
+Hiring a campervan in Perth is a popular mode of travel for travelers – particularly one-way drives, and then flying home.

 Why?
 Because it gives you the opportunity to visit sites en route that are especially remote, such as Uluru and Alice Springs, as well as some of the many remote national parks in Western Australia.